realpython/python-guide/docs/writing/tests.rst

     def test_answer():
         assert func(3) == 5

-and then running the `py.test` command
+and then running the :program:`py.test` command

 .. code-block:: console